allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 In Domain—driven Design term “ubiquitous language” means common, consistent language between developers and users.
-We’ve taken this idea a step further and decided that our integration tests will share a common context, so developers can better understand tested system and more easily discuss about it.
+We’ve taken this idea a step further and decided that our integration tests will share a common context, so developers can better understand system under test and more easily discuss about it.

-Just like in BDD every test should be a short story of user performing an action.
-Instead of naming users and entities with _ad hoc_ identifiers like `ABC`, `123` or `foo` we decided to introduce meaningful names and characters.
-We agreed that we will reuse these characters in many tests and make each one of them have some unique traits.
-This makes it easier for us to quickly understand test, just by checking which characters it uses.
+Just like in BDD, every test should be a short story of a user performing an action.
+Instead of naming users and entities with _ad hoc_ identifiers like `ABC`, `123` or `foo` we decided to introduce meaningful characters.
+To make them easy to distinguish and remember, each one of them has some unique traits.
+We reuse these characters in multiple tests.
+This helps us to quickly understand a test, just by checking which characters it uses.

 First step of finding characters was to choose a domain well—known to all of the team members.
 Picking a pop—culture domain has a benefit that we can use examples straight from our code base to explain some concepts to our Product Owner or people outside our team.
-In our case we’ve considered among other things: James Bond movies, Marvel comics universe and the Witcher books.
+In our case we’ve considered: James Bond movies, Marvel comics universe and the Witcher books.
 Finally we’ve picked the Lord of the Rings, because everyone read the books or watched the movies.

 Once we’ve picked the domain, we needed to select characters that will suit our needs.
 They should be easy to remember and have traits that can be connected to application's domain.
-There should be a few characters, but each should have some unique set of attributes.
+There should be a few characters, and every character should have some unique set of attributes.
 After some time developers remember that these characters’ names have special meaning in context of usage.
 They can be easily reused in many tests, which removes unnecessary code duplication.

 In our case Gandalf is going to buy and sell things related to wizardry, like magic hats or staffs.
 Saruman posts items, which usually are of poor quality and we should not recommend them for other users.
 We’ve even picked a